troclaux/notes/networking.md

 #### TLS (Transport Layer Security)

+> cryptographic protocol that provides secure communication over a computer network

+- uses public key criptography to verify the authencity of a website
+- contains the following information:
+  - domain name
+  - additional subdomains
+  - name of issuing CA (Certificate Authority)
+  - date of issue
+  - expiry date
+  - public key used to verify data

 - successor to SSL
 - addresses flaws in SSL
 - provides privacy and data integrity between two communicating applications